dv-lse/fdi-patent-innovate/data/narrative.md

 # **How?** Firms from developed and emerging economies invest differently

-::: visualisation circle
+::: visualisation globe
   rotate: [2.3522, -48.8566]
   scale: 7
-  label: Paris
+  choropleth: population
 :::

 *I am not convinced that this is a very useful aspect of the narrative.
 At least for the main point that we are trying to get across.
 I suggest we work on the other aspects first and come back to this slide later.*